Reading:

 What are the Motivations Behind Sandworm’s Attacks?

 With the Russian invasion of Ukraine, there was a substantial increase in cyberattacks in the region.
 Critical infrastructures were affected, and the Russian cyber forces targeted top-secret information.
-The cyber forces used to diminish the morale of the Ukrainian citizens through defacements or other destructive attacks on the critical infrastructures of Ukraine, such as DDoS attacks on government portals.
+The cyber forces used to diminish the morale of Ukrainian citizens through defacements or other destructive attacks on Ukraine’s critical infrastructures, such as DDoS attacks on government portals.

 The war was not the beginning of cyber attacks on Ukraine by Russia.
 The origins of the Russian attacks can be pinpointed to even a decade earlier.
 The first recorded Russian cyberattacks against Ukraine happened during the mass protests in 2013.
 The war amplified the attacks in number and magnitude.
 Sandworm was one of the front runners of the Russian cyber forces targeting Ukraine during this decade, and they still are.